xtpub/api-doc/websocket-api-v1-en.md

 ### Disconnect

-The user may disconnect by themselves or send a “close” message to the UBIEX Websocket server .
+The user may disconnect by themselves or send a “close” message to the XT Websocket server .